2204447/CS220AU-DP-2022/index.md

 (Regardless of being a resident or a visitor data is collected and stored about you) - introduction page will have my VR map which I will use to link to privacy later on

-(Mental health affected by digital identities? - How people portray themselves online is not them in reality)
+(Mental health affected by digital identities? - How people portray themselves online is not the reality)

 Survey to explore and see how many people overlook some of the important information which creates a threat to their privacy (represent the results in a pie chart using google forms)